Skip to main content

 Why use Confluence for knowledge management?

-For comprehensive knowledge management, you’ll need to identify, organise, and share your knowledge.
+To create a comprehensive knowledge management system (KMS), you’ll need to identify, organise, and share your knowledge.
 You can do all this easily from within Confluence, making managing and maintaining your knowledge superbly easy.

 How to use Confluence for knowledge management